Raising eco-conscious children with early environmental learning

 City of Joondalup Libraries host events for children every school holidays.
 The sessions are fun, interactive and educational.
 A variety of presenters and creative sessions are included.

-Book Autumn 2024 activities
+Book Spring 2024 activities

-Please note that it is library policy children aged 12 and under must have a parent or guardian remain in the library for the duration of the events.
+Please note that it is library policy that children aged 12 and under must have a parent or guardian remain in the library for the duration of the events.

 To keep up to date with school holiday activities and other library events: